- How do I hire a Game Master in Copenhagen?

 - How much does it cost to hire a Game Master?

-- Do I need any experience to play Dungeons & Dragons?
+- Do I need any experience to play Tabletop Roleplaying Games?

 - None at all.
 Most groups I run for have never played a tabletop RPG before.
-I teach the rules at the table, help everyone build a character, and keep the pace relaxed.
-If you can describe a person you'd like to pretend to be, you're already qualified to play.
+I teach the rules at the table, help everyone build a character.
+You learn along the way.

 - Can you run D&D sessions online?

 - Yes.
-Online games run over video with a shared virtual tabletop for maps, dice, and character sheets, so your group can play from anywhere in the world.
-It's the same experience as an in-person session · story, voices, and all · just without anyone needing to travel.
+Online games run over Discord with a shared virtual tabletop for maps, dice, and character sheets, so your group can play from anywhere in the world.
+It's the same experience as an in-person session.

 - What tabletop RPG systems do you run?

-- Dungeons & Dragons 5th edition most often, plus a range of other systems for groups who want something different · lighter narrative games, horror, sci-fi, and more.
-If your group already has a system or setting in mind I'll match it; if not, I'll suggest one that fits the tone you want.
+- I run all types of systems, but I've mostly run Call of Cthulhu and D&D. If your group already has a system or setting in mind I'll match it; if not, I'll suggest one that fits the tone you want.

 - How many players do you run games for?